krzemienski/awesome-from-stars/README.md

 * [liltom-eth/llama2-webui](https://github.com/liltom-eth/llama2-webui): Run any Llama 2 locally with gradio UI on GPU or CPU from anywhere (Linux/Windows/Mac).
 Use `llama2-wrapper` as your local llama2 backend for Generative Agents/Apps.
 * [run-llama/llama_index](https://github.com/run-llama/llama_index): LlamaIndex (formerly GPT Index) is a data framework for your LLM applications
 * [run-llama/LlamaIndexTS](https://github.com/run-llama/LlamaIndexTS): LlamaIndex is a data framework for your LLM applications
+* [trypromptly/LLMStack](https://github.com/trypromptly/LLMStack): No-code platform to build LLM Agents, workflows and applications with your data
 * [lm-sensors/lm-sensors](https://github.com/lm-sensors/lm-sensors): lm-sensors repository
 * [lobehub/lobe-chat](https://github.com/lobehub/lobe-chat): 🤖 Lobe Chat - an open-source, high-performance chatbot framework that supports speech synthesis, multimodal, and extensible Function Call plugin system.
 Supports one-click free deployment of your private ChatGPT/LLM web application.
 * [Rishi-Bidani/local-cloud](https://github.com/Rishi-Bidani/local-cloud): Turn any computer at home into a cloud for easy sharing of files across your devices.